andkov/psy564/index.md

 **Rosetta Stone** A question, a series of questions, or other activity that involves learning some programming language or comparing programming languages.

-The other 4 activities will be wildcards - you will not know what they will be ahead of time to keep things interesting.
+The activities for the other 4 class participation points will be **wildcards** - you will not know what they will be ahead of time to keep things interesting.

 **Extra Credit**